 - 2 tablespoons slivered almonds, toasted

-- Finely grate peel of one orange; set peel aside.
+- Finely grate zest of one orange; set zest aside.
 Cut that orange in half; squeeze juice into a 1-cup measuring cup.
 Add enough water to measure 1/2 cup; set aside.
 Peel and discard white membranes from remaining oranges; section them and set aside.

 - Meanwhile, in a small saucepan, melt butter.
 Whisk cornstarch and reserved orange juice mixture until smooth; add to the butter.
 Stir in mustard and five-spice powder.
 Bring to a boil over medium heat; cook and stir for 1-2 minutes or until thickened and bubbly.

 - Drain sprouts; gently stir in orange sections.
 Transfer to a serving bowl; drizzle with sauce.
-Sprinkle with almonds and grated orange peel.
-Yield: 6 servings.
+Sprinkle with almonds and grated orange zest.

 Nutrition Facts3/4 cup: 97 calories, 4g fat (1g saturated fat), 5mg cholesterol, 81mg sodium, 15g carbohydrate (8g sugars, 3g fiber), 4g protein.
 Diabetic Exchanges: 1 vegetable, 1 fat, 1/2 fruit.

 Follow along as we show you how to make these fantastic recipes from our archive.